-- $\bullet~$ flight
+- flightplan

-plan

 - steerpoint

+- coordinates

+- longtitude

+- latitude

+- airspeed

 - heading

 - altitude

 - TOS (Time Over Steerpoint)

+- distance

 - action

 - steerpoint

-The information that is stored about a steerpoint is the heading that should be flown towards the steerpoint, the altitude at which the pilot should fly over the steerpoint and the time at which the pilot should reach the steerpoint (TOS).
-This is all standard information that is also present in real flight plans, however what can also be added in this flight plan is the actions a pilot will perform at the steerpoint.
+The information that is stored about a steerpoint is the location in longitude and latitude coordinates, the airspeed that the pilot should fly at to reach the steerpoint in time, the heading that should be flown towards the steerpoint, the altitude at which the pilot should be flying towards the steerpoint, the time at which the pilot should reach the steerpoint (TOS) and the distance from the previous steerpoint.
+Of these elements only the TOS element is obligatory, the other ones are optional.
+This is because for the takeoff steerpoint only the TOS is relevant.
+This is all standard information that is also present in real flight plans, however in this flight plan the actions a pilot will perform at the steerpoint can also be added.
 These actions are one or more of the situations that are described in chapter 3.
 If there are more than one actions to be performed at a steerpoint then the actions specified at the steerpoints should be in chronological order, so the first action in the XML file should be performed first, then the second and so on.
+Once the pilot has reached a steerpoint and has performed all the actions given for that steerpoint he will choose the next steerpoint and will thus start the navigating situation.
 Next to this information the type of the steerpoint will be specified and the steerpoint will get a number that specifies the order of the steerpoints.
 A steerpoint can be of one of the following types: